Internships with Britt Festivals

 Spring interns are are expected to complete 10-20 hours per week.
 Hours are determined based on student availability and the needs of the department.
 Summer internship descriptions (see below) include minimum hour requirements specific to the position.

-The following positions are open for the Spring Term.
+The following positions are open for the Summer Term.
 Click on the link to download the pdf:

 Executive Assistant Intern